Ann Bartel

 Frank Lichtenberg

-Cain Brothers & Company Professor of Healthcare Management in the Faculty of Business, Economics Division
+- Cain Brothers & Company Professor of Healthcare Management in the Faculty of Business

 Frank Lichtenberg

-Cain Brothers & Company Professor of Healthcare Management in the Faculty of Business, Economics Division
+- Cain Brothers & Company Professor of Healthcare Management in the Faculty of Business

 Frank R. Lichtenberg is Cain Brothers & Company Professor of Healthcare Management in the Faculty of Business Economics at the Columbia University Graduate School of Business; a Research Associate of the National Bureau of Economic Research; and a member of the CESifo Research Network.
 He received a BA with Honors in History from the University of Chicago and an MA and PhD in Economics from the University of Pennsylvania.